 I think about physical possessions and money in the same way as films.
 Stuff is like physical DVDs.
 Once you have bought stuff, it sits around long after the thrill of acquisition has gone.
-Our house is full of these relics of our spendy past.
+Our house is full of these relics of our past spending.
 Now they just sit there, taunting me to take them to the charity shop.

-Its much better to have a big stash of financial wealth “in the cloud” that you can use to “download” anything you need.
+Its better to have a big stash of financial wealth “in the cloud” that you can use to “download” anything you need.
 I like to walk around carrying as little emotional and physical baggage as possible.
-Instead I carry a little plastic card that provides access to the awesome power of The Freedom Fund.
+Instead I carry a little plastic card that allows me to access the awesome power of The Freedom Fund.

 This is the opposite of how most people live.
-Most people have almost no net worth but lurch from paycheque to paycheque, all the time buying physical shit to clutter up their minds and their living space.
-Once they’ve filled up the Garage, its off to the Self Storage centre where they pay more for the privilege (good money after bad).
+Most people spend their time and money accumulating stuff.
+Even when they have almost zero net worth, they are buying more physical shit to clutter up their minds and their living space.
+Once they’ve filled up the attic and the garage, its off to the self storage centre where they pay more for the privilege (this is good money after bad).

 We all come into this world travelling light.
 Unfortunately, over time we accumulate stuff like ships hulls accumulate barnacles, slowing them down and reducing their efficiency gliding through the water.